mzr2k/learning-chatbot/README.md

 - Allows users to contribute new questions and answers to expand the knowledge base.
 - Provides a simple command-line interface for interaction.

----

-Feel free to adjust the description to better fit your project or add any additional details you think are relevant!